-A. The examiner is empowered to review any interpretation of the provisions of the zoning ordinance made by the building official, and any order, requirement, decision, or determination relating thereto, in the application for any specific provisions of the zoning ordinance to any parcel of land and/or structure.
-The examiner may affirm or reverse the interpretation of the provisions of the zoning ordinance made by the building official, any order, requirement, decision, or determination relating thereto, and the examiner's decision shall be based upon the record and the findings in each case, and to that end it shall have all of the powers of the building official.
+A. The examiner is empowered to review any interpretation of the provisions of the zoning ordinance made by the town planner, and any order, requirement, decision, or determination relating thereto, in the application for any specific provisions of the zoning ordinance to any parcel of land and/or structure.
+The examiner may affirm or reverse the interpretation of the provisions of the zoning ordinance made by the town planner, any order, requirement, decision, or determination relating thereto, and the examiner's decision shall be based upon the record and the findings in each case, and to that end it shall have all of the powers of the town planner.